 When I started my blog, I was excited, anxious, and ready to get the ball rolling.
-I chose to use Squarespace because it seemed like the best blogging platform for me to start with and was the easiest and fastest way for me to get my blog up and running.
+I chose to use Squarespace because it seemed like the best blogging platform to start with and was the easiest and fastest way to get my blog up and running.

 However, after about a year of blogging, I was seeing pretty stagnant growth and it was causing some discouragement.

 For the record, I had managed blogs for some pretty big companies and helped them to increase their traffic significantly.
 I KNEW the content side of it, so I wasn’t sure what I was doing wrong.

 So I set out, did my research, and realized that all of the big, successful bloggers were doing something that I was not.

 I realized that if I wanted to see my blog grow and make GOOD money, then my blog needed to be self-hosted.
 Oof.